Vyral/dave-gove/_posts/2019-09-13-are-you-getting-multiple-offers-on-your-home.md

 **4\.
 Speak with the loan officer behind each offer.** The agent working on behalf of the buyer may not be the most reliable source when it comes to how they characterize their client.
 They have a vested interest in their success.
 The loan officer, however, will be happy to offer any insight into the buyer’s financial standing from an unbiased perspective.

 **5\.
-Select one or two back-up offers.** After you choose the best offer, don’t cut ties with all the interested buyers.
+Select one or two backup offers.** After you choose the best offer, don’t cut ties with all the interested buyers.
 Keep the second and third-best offers in your good graces in case you end up working with them down the line.

 {% include pullquote.html %}